 Publishing Your Form and Performing a Test

-Once your form is set up, you can test things out on the frontend of your site.
-To do this without publishing the form to a live page, you can use the form preview option in WPForms, or you can add your form to a private page or post.
-Then, go ahead and submit a test of your form.
+To do so without publishing your form to a live page, you can use the form preview option in WPForms, or you can add your form to a private page or post.
+Then go ahead and submit a test entry of your form.

-Note: While Authorize.Net is in test mode, you will not be able to use real credit card numbers in your test form.
+Note: While Authorize.Net is in test mode, you will not be able to use real credit card details in your test form.
 Instead, you’ll need to enter a special test card number provided by Authorize.Net.

-Viewing Test Transactions in Your Account
+Viewing Test Transactions in WPForms

 Switching to Live Mode